 Calm water from Last Chance Rapid to the Cisco Boat Ramp take-out

-2. Note the BLM-required gear: Groover (portable toilet) for overnight trips, firepan, first-aid kit, repair kits for every boat, and an extra oar/paddle/motor capable of moving the boat, throw bags, whistles.
+You’ll also need a firepan, first-aid kit, repair kits for every boat, and an extra oar/paddle/motor capable of moving the boat, throw bags, and whistles.
 Check the BLM Westwater Canyon use stipulations for the full list of required gear and regulations.
 Also plan to bring your own water.

 Westwater Canyon is an unbeatable option nearly year-round as a whitewater stretch that’s easy to plan and serves up good, clean fun for intermediate to advanced paddlers.
 You simply need to think two months ahead to snag a permit.
 Grab your calendar.